viamrobotics/docs/docs/registry/create/_index.md

 Your options for completing this step are flexible, as this file does not need to be in raw binary format.

 {{% tabs %}}
-{{% tab name="Python" %}}
+{{% tab name="Python: venv (recommended)" %}}

-One option is to create and save a new shell script (<file>.sh</file>) that runs your module at your entry point (main program) file.
+Create and save a new shell script (<file>.sh</file>) that runs your module at your entry point (main program) file.

-Make sure to set up a Python virtual environment in the directory your module is in to ensure your module has access to any required libraries:
+Make sure to [prepare a Python virtual environment](/program/python-venv/) in the directory your module is in to ensure your module has access to any required libraries:

 1. Create a `requirements.txt` file containing a list of all the dependencies your module relies on.
    For example, a `requirements.txt` file with the following contents ensures that the Viam Python SDK (`viam-sdk`) is installed: